Ujjansh05/Ujjansh05/README.md

 # 💫 About Me:
 👋 Hey there!
 I'm **Ujjansh Sundram**,
-💡 **Student**
+ **JUST EXISTING**

 I’m driven by curiosity and creativity — from analyzing user data to developing AI-powered tools that solve real-world problems.
 I love experimenting with cutting-edge tech, contributing to open-source, and participating in hackathons that challenge me to innovate.

-When I’m not coding, you’ll find me playing chess, watching F1 on weekends, or exploring new ideas over a cup of coffee ☕.
+When I’m not coding, you’ll find me playing chess, watching F1 and Rally Racing on weekends, or exploring new ideas over a cup of coffee or coke ☕.

 ---
 ## 🏆 GitHub Trophies: